aadi1405/DataEngineering/README.md

-# Data Engineering IDS 706 by Professor Noah Gift
+# Data Engineering IDS 706 taught by Professor Noah Gift

 ## Why??

 Everything Data Engineering!!

 Mostly about my learnings from class IDS 706 @ Duke University!
-Hoping that this repository will be extremely useful if you're looking to take up this course or are simply interested in data engineering!
+Hoping that this repository will be useful if you're looking to take up this course or are simply interested in Data Engineering!

 ---